roelandschoukens/QUERTY-AltGr-compose/README.md

    control panel.

  - In general developing this thing is a PITA because Windows doesn’t handle updates to layouts well (in their defence it is a very unusual thing to do).
-Reboot in case of doubt.
+To install a new
+   version:

+    - uninstall current version
+    - reboot
+    - install new version
+    - reboot and cross your fingers